Taliglucerase alfa (Intravenous)

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.

 Although certain medicines should not be used together at all, in other cases two different medicines may be used together even if an interaction might occur.
 In these cases, your doctor may want to change the dose, or other precautions may be necessary.
 Tell your healthcare professional if you are taking any other prescription or nonprescription (over-the-counter [OTC]) medicine.

 Certain medicines should not be used at or around the time of eating food or eating certain types of food since interactions may occur.
 Using alcohol or tobacco with certain medicines may also cause interactions to occur.
 Discuss with your healthcare professional the use of your medicine with food, alcohol, or tobacco.

-A nurse or other trained health professional will give you taliglucerase alfa in a hospital or clinic. taliglucerase alfa is given through a needle placed in one of your veins.
+A nurse or other trained health professional will give you or your child taliglucerase alfa in a hospital or clinic.
+Taliglucerase alfa is given through a needle placed in one of your veins.

-You may also receive medicines to help prevent unwanted effects from the injection.
+You or your child may also receive medicines to help prevent unwanted effects from the injection.

-It is very important that your doctor check you closely while you are receiving the medicine.
+It is very important that your doctor check you closely while you or your child are receiving the medicine.
 This is to make sure that taliglucerase alfa is working properly and does not cause unwanted effects.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.